wonderfan/blockchain/code-insight/abi/golang.md

 The frame has the fields of name and its parent frame.
 The data model can be encoded and decoded in the format of json.

+The trace can be filtered by trace time.
+It includes heap allocation and garbage collection.
+It has thread statistics.
+The thread divides into system routines and user routine and how many threads are running.
+The threads are related to system call.
+It may be system call caused by system routine, or it is caused by user go routine.